sim-/tgy/README.md

 the rest of the fuse values as shipped, and write down the new values.

-Flash the desired target .hex file to the AVR, then set the fuses, if anything needed changing.
-You can leave the EEPROM unchanged or erased for now.
+Flash the desired target .hex file to the AVR, then set the fuses, if anything needs changing.
 If you have any errors, check the connections to and voltage at the chip.
 Sometimes, a weak power or signal connection can temporarily work and then fail part-way through programming, giving verification errors.
 This can happen particularly if the target chip is powered weakly by the programmer itself, which then back-feeds to the rest of the circuit and tries to charge the capacitor, etc.

 Once programming is successful, hook up a small motor without propeller and reset the power.
 You should hear three increasing beeps.
 If not, or